zac-heisey/team-business/_pages/car.md

 ### APPLICATION BACK TO THE BUSINESS

+Having completed the simulation, participants are able to translate the learning to the challenges faced by your business.
+They will have a keen ability to identify and define shortcoming and opportunities within the business.

+**Staff will be able to:**

+* Pinpoint which key business drivers, if focused upon, is likely to produce the greatest increase in profitability
+* identify which inputs they are to acquire more of, or use better, that will produce the most value in pursuit of improvement objectives regarding Quality, Volume or Cost
+* Better understand the impact that input behaviour and performance have on the bottom-line
+*

 ### PROGRAM SIZE

 Teams typically have 7-10 members each, and a workshop can be up to 120 people.
 Participants of all disciplines can participate.
 The program can be run in 4 hours in a single session.